Syllabus

 Submission deadlines and presentation dates (all submissions via the Google form given in the project slides):

-2023 exam dates (for both attending and non-attending students):
+2024 exam dates (for both attending and non-attending students):

-• June session: June 5, 2023 (8-11, room A2), homework delivery by May 31 (midnight Anytime on Earth AoE, late submission up to June 2nd, CET, -1 per each day of delay)
+• June session: June 25, 2024 (8.30-13, room A4), homework delivery by June 18 (midnight Anytime on Earth AoE, -1 per each day of delay until June 22 -- delay admitted only for this exam date)

-• September session: September 13, 2023 (8-11, room A2), homework delivery by September 5th (AoE)
+• September session: September 18, 2024 (8-11, room A4), homework delivery by September 11th (AoE)

-All exams consist in an oral presentation of all the homeworks delivered.
+All exams consist in an oral slide-based presentation of all the homeworks delivered.
 The presentation will be made in the classroom with slides according to the following schedule:

 - a 12-minute presentation of the 2 or 3 homeworks.
 Time is a very strict requirement.

-- 10 minutes for questions
+- Up to 10 minutes for questions

 Course outline